William Hugh Feldman

-William Hugh Feldman (November 30, 1892, Glasgow, Scotland – January 15, 1974, Rochester, Minnesota) was a doctor of veterinary medicine known for "world-renowned achievement in two distinct fields, veterinary pathology and chemotherapy of experimental tuberculosis."
+William Hugh Feldman (November 30, 1892, in Glasgow, Scotland – January 15, 1974, in Rochester, Minnesota) was a doctor of veterinary medicine known for world-renowned achievement in two distinct fields, veterinary pathology and chemotherapy of experimental tuberculosis.
 He also made important contributions to the treatment of leprosy.

 Biography

 In 1894 he immigrated with his mother to the United States, where they settled in a small frontier town in western Colorado.
 There he grew up and graduated from high school.
-At Colorado Agricultural College (now named Colorado State University), he matriculated in 1913, graduated with an D.V.M. in 1917, joined the faculty in 1917, and received an M.Sc. in 1926.
+At Colorado Agricultural College (now named Colorado State University), he matriculated in 1913, graduated with a D.V.M. in 1917, joined the faculty in 1917, and received an M.Sc. in 1926.
 From 1917 to 1927 he taught laboratory classes in pathology and bacteriology and also directed the band at College Agricultural College, with the exception of a leave of absence when in 1920 he studied pathology under Aldred Scott Warthin at the University of Michigan Medical School.
 In Rochester, Minnesota, from 1927 to 1944 Feldman was a veterinary research pathologist and an instructor of comparative pathology at the Mayo Foundation's Institute of Experimental Medicine.
-He was from 1944 to Professor of Pathology in the Mayo Foundation Graduate School of the University of Minnesota.
+In 1944, he became a professor of pathology in the Mayo Foundation Graduate School of the University of Minnesota.

 He expanded his M.Sc. thesis into a book with 410 pages.
-In 1932 he published the book, entitled Neoplasms of Domesticated Animals, which "was the first of its kind published in the English language" and "was acclaimed by reviewers in veterinary and medical journals all over the world."
+In 1932 he published the book Neoplasms of Domesticated Animals, which "was the first of its kind published in the English language" and "was acclaimed by reviewers in veterinary and medical journals all over the world."
 Feldman's second book, Avian Tuberculosis Infections, published in 1938, "is a splendid contribution to the literature on tuberculosis."
 He was the author or co-author of approximately 300 research papers.

 A 1944 paper by Feldman and H. Corwin Hinshaw played an essential role in developing antibiotics to treat tuberculosis.

 Feldman at the Mayo Clinic suggested to Selman Waksman to search for antibiotics that could effectively treat tuberculosis.
 Waksman was reluctant to do research on a potentially deadly bacterium such as Mycobacterium tuberculosis, the causative pathogen of tuberculosis.
 When Selman's student Albert Schatz learned about this he insisted that he should be allowed to work on an anti-tuberculosis drug, to which Waksman agreed.
 Feldman gave Schatz H-37, the most virulent tuberculosis bacterial strain in humans.